Humbermede

-Humbermede, often called Emery, is a neighbourhood of Toronto, Ontario, Canada.
+Humbermede, often called Emery after a former rural hamlet that was located in the area, is a neighbourhood of Toronto, Ontario, Canada.
 Humbermede, like many of the "Humber" neighbourhoods in the city, gets its name from the Humber River.
 It is bounded on the west by the Humber River, on the north by Finch Avenue West, on the east by the Highway 400 and on the south by Sheppard Avenue West.

 History

 Several high-rises were built near Finch Avenue and Weston Road.

 A farming hamlet developed by 1870 at the crossroads of Finch Avenue and Weston Road, named Dayton.
 A Dayton railway station at Finch Avenue and a Dayton post office were opened around that time.
 It was changed to Emery.
 One reason suggested for the change was to avoid confusion with Dayton, Ohio.
 By 1960, the area started being converted to urban uses, as part of North York.

 The neighbourhood has since developed into a suburban low-density neighbourhood primarily consisting of semi-detached homes, although some high-rises on the southwest corner of Finch and Weston Road were also built.
 On the south-east corner is site of the former Finch West Mall.
 There is an industrial area along the rail lines, extending east to Highway 400.